Aging changes in the female reproductive system

 - Menopause symptoms such as hot flashes, moodiness, headaches, and trouble sleeping

-- Problems with short term memory
+- Problems with short-term memory

-- High risk of bone loss (osteoporosis)
+- Increased risk of bone loss (osteoporosis)

-- Urinary system changes such as frequency and urgency of urination and increased risk of urinary tract infection
+- Urinary system changes, such as frequency and urgency of urination and increased risk of urinary tract infection

-To help manage problems such as painful sexual intercourse, using a lubricant during sexual intercourse may help.
+To help manage problems such as painful sexual intercourse, use a lubricant during sexual intercourse.
 Vaginal moisturizers are available without a prescription.
-These can help with vulvar discomfort due to the drying and thinning of the tissues.Topical estrogen applied inside the vagina may help maintain the structure of the vaginal tissues bythickening the tissues and increasing moisture, andsensitivity.
-Your health care provider can tell you ifany of these measuresis right for you.
+These can help with vaginal and vulvar discomfort due to the drying and thinning of tissues.
+Applying topical estrogen inside the vagina may help thicken the vaginal tissues and increase moisture and sensitivity.
+Your provider can tell you if any of these measures is right for you.

-Getting regular exercise, eating healthy foods, and staying involved in activities and with friends and loved ones can help the aging process go more smoothly.
+Getting regular exercise, eating healthy foods, and staying involved in activities with friends and loved ones can help the aging process go more smoothly.

 Lobo RA.
-Menopause and care of the mature woman: endocrinology, consequences of estrogen deficiency, effects of hormone replacement therapy, treatment regimens.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Menopause and care of the mature woman: endocrinology, consequences of estrogen deficiency, effects of hormone therapy, and other treatment options.
+In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 14.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 14.

-Review Date: 11/8/2012
+Review Date: 10/11/2016

 Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.